2011 Crash Study Summary

 Allstate America's Best Drivers Report

 Allstate ranks the largest 200 cities in the United States and releases the information in it's annual Allstate America's Best Drivers Report.
 The 2011 report rankings are based on reported property damage claims that the company receives over a two-year period.
-In the seventh annual report, Lincoln ranks third, behind Fort Collins, Colorado and Boise, Idaho.
-Based upon the average of the past seven years' reports, Lincoln ranks first among its peer cities with populations ranging from 224,000 to 284,000.
+In the eighth annual report, Lincoln ranks fifth, behind Sioux Falls, Boise, Fort Collins, and Madison.
+Based upon the average of the past eight reports, Lincoln would rank first among its peer cities.

 As part of this year's study, a list was gathered of 33 intersections where countermeasures had been identified and implemented since 2003.
 Improvements range from low cost (installations of signs) to high cost (total intersection reconstruction).
 The crash history for each intersection was evaluated before and after the intersection improvements were identified.
 In summary: